- What is a 2+2 veterinary medicine program?

 Are there any benefits for research at UAF?

-Awards specific for DVMs or for translational needs that can come from a health professional program can now be targeted.
+Proposals specific for DVMs or for translational needs that can come from a health professional program can now be targeted.
 DVMs seeking graduate degrees will be attracted to UAF and we can work with CSU to increase opportunities for students wishing to pursue a combined DVM/PhD program.

-The new department can also play a significant role with existing IAB faculty and the UAF Animal Resources Center to develop our animal research base.
+The department can also play a significant role with existing faculty and the UAF Animal Resources Center to develop our animal research base.
 Specifically, we can focus on new and unique animal models of human disease that can be quite prominent in Alaska.

 Is creating this new department somehow linked to the re-organization of the animal facilities?